Enyium/sem-reg-rs/README.md

 # `night-light` Command Line Program

-Allows you to adjust Night Light's active-state, color temperature, preview state and schedule.
-Corrects Windows bugs like warm color temperature being reset to cold after turning the screen back on.
-There are also a few extra commands, like for exporting the registry values.
+- Allows you to adjust Night Light's active-state, color temperature, preview state and schedule.
+- Corrects Windows bugs like warm color temperature being reset to cold after turning the screen back on.
+- Allows for gamma correction for a more uniform color temperature transition.
+- There are also a few extra subcommands, like for exporting the registry values.
+- The most sophisticated Night Light tool out there.
+Make sure to read the help of the subcommands.

 Binaries are available on the [releases page](https://github.com/Enyium/sem-reg-rs/releases).
 Not every version may be provided there.

-To install the newest version, first install [Rust](https://www.rust-lang.org/) to get `cargo`; then run:
+To install the newest version, first install [Rust](https://www.rust-lang.org/) to get `cargo`, then run:

 ```
-cargo install --bin night-light sem-reg
+cargo install sem-reg --bin night-light
 ```

 This will also automatically make it available in the `PATH`.